unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

    // All the magic happens in here
 }
 ```
-## 2.2 HTTP GET Endpoint
+## 3.2 HTTP GET Endpoint

-For the specific HTTP Get endpoint, I used the `http4s` library's DSL convention for the routing:
+For the specific HTTP GET endpoint, I used the `http4s` library's DSL convention for the routing:

 ```scala
 // Define the weather service route